OpenCageData/ruby-opencage-geocoder/README.md

   # there is an invalid line in the queries.txt file
   result = geocoder.reverse_geocode(Float(latitude), Float(longitude))
   results.push(result)
-rescue ArgumentError, OpenCage::Geocoder::GeocodingError => error
+rescue ArgumentError, OpenCage::Error::GeocodingError => error
   # Stop looping through the queries if there is an error
   puts "Error: #{error.message}"
   break